kucars/kuri_mbzirc_challenge_3/README.md

 Challenge 3 related tasks implementation

 In order run the simulation the following Packages are needed:
-1- RotorS rotor_simulator
+A- RotorS rotor_simulator
-2- mavros
+B- mavros
-3- Firmware
+C- Firmware
-4- mbzirc simulation environment
+D- mbzirc simulation environment
-5- Challenge 3 specific environment
+E- Challenge 3 specific environment

 ===============
-## Rotor simulator
+## A- Rotor simulator
 RotorS is a MAV gazebo simulator.
 It provides some multirotor models such as the [AscTec Hummingbird](http://www.asctec.de/en/uav-uas-drone-products/asctec-hummingbird/), the [AscTec Pelican](http://www.asctec.de/en/uav-uas-drone-products/asctec-pelican/), the [AscTec Firefly](http://www.asctec.de/en/uav-uas-drone-products/asctec-firefly/), but the simulator is not limited for the use with these multicopters.